cabinetoffice/national-leadership-centre-website/pages/accessibility.md

 ## How we tested this website

-This website was last tested on 27 August, 2019.
+This website was last tested on 13th January 2020.
 The test was carried out by Convivio Team Ltd during their work for the National Leadership Centre.

 We used this approach to deciding on a sample of pages to test the site functionality was accessible for people with different needs and the content was as easy as possible to understand.